Souvenir (song): Live performances

 The song was performed at live shows on a regular basis following the Architecture & Morality tour in 1981, except for when Paul Humphreys was no longer with the band during the 1990s.
-A live performance from 1981 was filmed for the Live at The Theatre Royal, Drury Lane concert in December 1981, initially released on VHS (1982) and laserdisc (1984) and later on DVD.
+A live performance from 1981 was filmed for the concert "Live at the Theatre Royal, Drury Lane" in December 1981, initially released on VHS (1982) and LaserDisc (1984) and later on DVD.

-The song was also performed with The Royal Liverpool Philharmonic Orchestra in June 2009 as documented by the Electricity DVD release.
+The song was also performed with the Royal Liverpool Philharmonic in June 2009 as documented by the Electricity DVD release.

-On 26 July 2015 Paul Humphreys was unable to perform at the 80s Rewind Festival in Scotland and so the vocal was sung for the first time by Andy McCluskey.
-On seeing a clip of the performance from his hospital bed Humphreys said he felt he had "entered some kind of alternative universe".
+On 26 July 2015, Paul Humphreys was unable to perform at the 80s Rewind Festival in Scotland, and so the vocal was sung for the first time by Andy McCluskey.
+On seeing a clip of the performance from his hospital bed, Humphreys said he felt he had "entered some kind of alternative universe".

 Sleeve design

 The sleeve was designed by Peter Saville and Brett Wickens.
 The 7" sleeve has a die-cut hole in the middle, revealing the label.
 On the label is a picture of a Düsseldorf street scene.
-For the 10" this picture is printed on the sleeve.
+For the 10", this picture is printed on the sleeve.
 It was the first single released with OMD as the band name.
 The European releases have different artwork, some almost identical to the UK releases.
 A Canadian release of the 10" has green transparent vinyl.

-Alternative versions
+Alternative and cover versions

-In May 1991 DMC released a 12" vinyl single with the "Postcards from the Edge Mix" by Brothers in Rhythm.
+In May 1991, DMC released a 12" vinyl single with the "Postcards from the Edge Mix" by Brothers in Rhythm.

-In 1998 four remixes of the song were made by Moby for the intended second disc of The OMD Singles.
+In 1998, four remixes of the song were made by Moby for the intended second disc of The OMD Singles.
 The second disc was dropped, but the remixes appeared on various The OMD Remixes EPs.
-In 2003 the double disc version was released in France only, which included all four remixes.
+In 2003, the double disc version was released in France only, which included all four remixes.

-Joyce Manor, Mike "μ-Ziq" Paradinas, Moth Wranglers, and Mark Morriss of the Bluetones, are among those to have covered the song.
+Joyce Manor, Mike "μ-Ziq" Paradinas, Moth Wranglers, and Mark Morriss of the Bluetones are among those to have covered the song.